Policy

 Policy on frequency of publication

-The journal changes its publication philosophy, moving to the continuous mode, although it maintains its issues for a better organization of its publication.
+The magazine changes its publication philosophy, moving to the continuous mode, although it maintains its issues for a better organization of its publication.
 Each issue opens at the beginning of the bimonthly period and closes at the end of it.
 The volume concludes in December of the current year.

-Policy on languages of publication
+Policy on publication languages

-Document referencing policy
+Document referencing system policy

 It will be limited to the works cited in the text, which will be presented at the end of the article.
 The maximum number of references allowed is 25.